All of the questions we are asked most commonly, for your ease of use

 Different types of electric operators provide different levels of resistance and you also have hydraulic and mechanical drives, all with different sizes and power outputs.
 The motors are also used of course to resist wind loading, a particular issue on solid swing gates when they are larger.

-Nearly every single electric gate system we install wil have an auto close facility so the gates close after about 30 seconds every time.
-This is the way to stop the majority of potential issues with security as most thieves will not enter a property if it has a barrier to entry and look for an easier entry from an open gate or access.
-A closed gate does far more than you think in reality so just keeping the gates closed is 90% of the issues solved.
+Nearly every electric gate system we install will operate with an auto close facility, so most automatic gates close after about 30 seconds every time they are used.
+This is the way to stop the majority of potential issues with security as most casual thieves will not enter a property if it has a physical barrier to entry and then look for an easier entry from an open gate or access.